A mechanic toils away on an old drivetrain.

 Is the drivetrain different on front-wheel drive, rear-wheel drive, and all-wheel drive vehicles?

-How does the placement of the drivetrain affect the vehicle?
+How does the placement affect the vehicle?